ammillan/speclib/README.md

 ### Requirements and how to use

-This is a header-only library and only uses elements from the standard library, so it has no extra dependencies.
-You only need to include the files from the `include` directory in your project.
-The main file you must import in your project is `speclib\speclib.h` (e.g. `#include "speclib/speclib.h"`).
+This is a header-only library and only uses elements from the standard library, thus it has no extra dependencies.
+You only need to import the files from the `include` directory in your project.
+All files from `include` folder are needed, but you only must include in your code the main file `speclib\speclib.h` (e.g. `#include "speclib/speclib.h"`).

 The minimum version of C++ required by the library is C++14 (e.g. `-std=c++14`).